MathStuff/Matrices/README.md

 Matrix.replace(old,new,columns,conditions,returnmat) #Change 'old' values to 'new' in the 'columns' where the 'conditions' are True.
 Set returnmat wheter or not to return self.

-Matrix.indexSet(name,start,returnmat) #Set an indexing column named 'name', starting from 'start' and return self if 'returnmat' is True
+Matrix.setIndex(name,start,returnmat) #Set an indexing column named 'name', starting from 'start' and return self if 'returnmat' is True

 Matrix.sortBy(column,reverse,returnmat) #Sort the matrix by the desired 'column', do it in decreasing order if 'reverse'==True, and return self if 'returnmat'==True